ZuzannaSlobodzian/PythonApps/README.md

 # Python apps

-## A repository created for the python course.
+## A repository created for the Python course.